pyth-network/publisher-utils/README.md

 1. `bad-confidence` -- a publisher published a confidence of 0
 2. `price-deviation` -- a published price is greater than 15% away from the aggregate price
-3. `improbable-aggregate` -- a publisher's price/confidence is such that the aggregate price is more than 20 sigma away.
+3. `improbable-aggregate` -- a publisher's price/confidence interval are such that the aggregate price is more than 20 confidence intervals away.
+This error code means that either the price is far from the aggregate, or the confidence interval is too small.
 4. `low-slot-hit-rate` -- a publisher is active for a product, but publishing a price for < 30% of slots.
 5. `low-balance` -- a publisher's account balance is low.
 This alert fires when the account balance drops below 100, 75, 50, 25, 10, and 5 SOL.